 You will face fewer problems if you enable SSL at the beginning.
 Do this in Shop Parameters → General and enable two check boxes on the top mentioning SSL (Secure Sockets Layer).

 This will add encryption to your store, and users will see a green security bar in their browser URL bar.

-One thing to mention is that SSL or HTTPS is the mandatory.
-Browsers are making this mandatory, and time will come when you will be unable to enter pages without HTTPS.
+One thing worth mentioning here is that SSL or HTTPS is mandatory.
+Browsers are making this mandatory, otherwise, time will come when you will be unable to enter pages without HTTPS.

 If you are having any issues after such change – clear cache in Advanced Parameters → Performance → Clear cache button on the top right corner.